Car Seats Series #4 : Harnessing

 For rear-facing child safety seats, if you are looking at the child sitting in the seat the straps should be going through the safety seat at the slot at or below the child’s shoulder.
 In other words, you should not be able to see the strap coming out of the seat above the shoulder, it should be hidden beneath the child’s shoulders.

-In a forward crash — the most common type of crash — the first motion is going to be the top of the child seat rotating down toward vehicle’s floor.
+When rear facing in a forward crash — the most common type of crash — the first motion is going to be the top of the child seat rotating down toward vehicle’s floor.
 If there is enough crash energy, the child’s body is going to try to slide toward the top of the child safety seat.
 You want the harness straps to be cradling, or at least very close to the child’s shoulder, so that they do not slide “up” into and stop suddenly or even go through the neck opening when they finally hit the misplaced straps.

 For forward-facing car seats, the harness straps should go through the safety seat at or above the child’s shoulder.
 Think about how our seat belt is positioned on us.
 It anchors above our shoulder so that we lean into it in a forward impact.